amanjpro/zahak/README.md

     Run the engine in profiling mode
   -slow
-    Run all perft tests, even the very slow tests
+    Run all perft tests, even the very slow tests -test-positions
+    Path to EPD positions, used to test the strength of the engine
 ```

 # Opening Books